radrich/richarmstrong.net/_posts/2019-03-05-working-for-nothing.md

 ---
 title: "Should I Work For Free?"
 subtitle: "And When Do I Charge?"
-desc: "Should you work for free?
+description: "Should you work for free?
 Should you charge?
 Great questions.
 The answer is yes."
 background_color: "#edbd05"
 header_image: 'img/working-for-nothing-header.jpg'
 color: "white"